nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 variety of ways to customize this procedure to whatever is desired.

-An alternative optimization strategy is to specify, by using the change in total energy (from iterations when N and N-1), when to turn damping, level-shifting, and/or DIIS on/off.
+An alternative optimization strategy is to specify, by using the change in total energy (between iterations N and N-1), when to turn damping, level-shifting, and/or DIIS on/off.
 Start and stop keywords for each of these is available as,
 ```